Learn to rank your website higher in the search results for more traffic! Sign up for my free SEO workshop!

 The best part about this is that you know people have searched for these queries in the past and are likely to search for them again, and since they are longtail keywords, they will produce highly converting traffic.

-Another highly effective way to include your affiliate links is by creating a resource page like the one I have created.
+Another highly effective way to include your affiliate links is by creating a resource page.
 Many people want to know what products you use everyday to help your business run smoothly, and by creating a resource list you are able to promote specific products without coming across as overly-promotional.

 Keep in mind not all the products I have listed in my resource page are affiliate links – some of the products I’ve included are just there because I simply love them and know my audience would benefit from using them.